-According to Prosci Inc. benchmark study, 44% of participants from their 2011 survey on change initiatives indicated that more than half of the resistance they experience could have been avoided by using effective change management methods.
-(Note: This statistic can be consistently traced back over many years in the 40-50% range).
+According to Prosci Inc. Change Management 2018, research on thousands of initiatives shows a direct correlation between how well employees are engaged and a successful outcome - 93% of those surveyed said they had six times likelihood of meeting their objectives.
 These methods include communications, leadership, employee involvement as well as training and mentoring.
 Academic and grey literature reports on resistance to gender equity initiatives suggest similar key methods to address resistance to GDI.